KyLoc20/blogs-behind-shadow/good-practices/write-a-form-1.md

 Benefiting from using `<form>`, this HTML tag provides us with some default behavior:

-- Listening to *Submit Event* from its elements. `<input type="submit" />` or `<button type="submit" />` both could trigger this event so that you don't bother to define an extra event handler.
+- Listen to *Submit Event* from its elements. `<input type="submit" />` or `<button type="submit" />` both could trigger this event so that you don't bother to define an extra event handler.
-- Validating format of input data before `onSubmit` which is quite useful.
+- Validate input data before `onSubmit` which is quite useful.
-- Browsing to a new page defined in the attribute of `action`, however, often we need do more things in `handleSubmit` so block it by `event.preventDefault()`.
+- Browse to a new page defined in the attribute of `action`, however, often we need do more things in `handleSubmit` so block it by `event.preventDefault()`.

 Next part let's talk about how to optimize our Form using the intrinsic *controlled* feature.